GameChat: Multi-LLM Dialogue for Safe, Agile, and Socially Optimal Multi-Agent Navigation in Constrained Environments: RELATED WORKS

-To handle multi-agent planning with self-interested agents, methods have been developed for distributed optimization in differential games.
-These algorithms attempt to solve for Nash equilibria.
-Some methods \cite{wang2021game}, \cite{britzelmeier2019numerical} are based on an easily-interpretable iterative best-response (IBR) scheme, where players take turns choosing a best-response while holding other agents' strategy constant; however, IBR schemes exhibit slow convergence.
-There are algorithms based on differential dynamic programming \cite{di2018differential}, which run in real-time but are not well-suited to handle constraints.
-Other algorithms are similar to direct methods in trajectory optimization \cite{le2022algames}, \cite{di2019newton} such as Newton's method, which can handle state and control input constraints and converge quickly.
-These algorithms yield analytical solutions that can guarantee safety but not agility, and they require knowledge of the other agents' cost functions and policies/actions.
+\textbf{Game-theoretic Methods:} For multi-agent planning with self-interested agents, methods have been developed for distributed optimization in differential games.
+These algorithms solve for Nash equilibria.
+Some are similar to direct methods in trajectory optimization \cite{le2022algames}, \cite{di2019newton} like Newton's method.
+They handle state and control input constraints and converge quickly.
+These algorithms yield analytical solutions that guarantee safety but not agility, and they require knowledge of the other agents' cost functions and policies/actions.